Explore how your team can use Hiver.

 2. The history of customer support

 Customer support is not a new concept.
-In its traditional sense, it dates back to the time humans started trading.
+Customer support tickets date back to 1750 BC, when a complaint was written on a clay tablet and sent to a copper merchant in ancient Mesopotamia.
 Meeting customers’ requirements and serving them better than the competitors to encourage good word-of-mouth and loyalty was, and remains, the core of customer support.
 Of course, over time, the method and mechanics of delivering customer support have evolved, as have customers’ expectations of what constitutes great support.

 Until the 1870s, customer support was mainly confined to physical interactions between the buyer and the seller.
 With the invention of the telephone in 1876, that changed, and from there, support constantly evolved, with the origin of call centres in the 1960s, email and live chat in the 1990s, CRMs and social media in the 2000s, to the dynamic tech-driven customer service helpdesk solutions of today.